JanieCoulombeStat/janiecoulombestat.github.io/_pages/about.md

 News
 ======

+Spring 2022

+I am thrilled to announce that I will start a new position of Assistant Professor (Professeure Adjointe) at the Université de Montréal in June of this year, working in the Département de mathématiques et statistique de l'Université de Montréal.

+I am also happy to announce that I am the winner of the Pierre Robillard Award 2022, an Award given by the Statistical Society of Canada that "recognizes the best PhD thesis defended at a Canadian university in a given year and written in the fields covered by The Canadian Journal of Statistics" (https://ssc.ca/en/award/pierre-robillard-award).
+I will give a talk entitled "Causal Inference on the Marginal Effect of an Exposure: Addressing Biases due to Covariate-Driven Monitoring Times and Confounders" during the SSC Annual Meeting 2022.
+Thanks to everyone who supported me in the past few years, and in particular, to my PhD supervisors, Dr. Moodie and Dr. Platt.

+Fall 2021

-I am happy to announce that I started a postdoctoral fellowship at McGill University in September 2021, working in collaboration with Professor Erica E. M. Moodie in the Department of Epidemiology, Biostatistics and Occupational Health.
+In September 2021, I started a postdoctoral fellowship at McGill University working in collaboration with Professor Erica E. M. Moodie in the Department of Epidemiology, Biostatistics and Occupational Health.

 In the Fall 2021, I was supposed to visit North Carolina State University (NCSU) for 6 months as a research scholar and to work in the Department of Statistics under the supervision of Professor Marie Davidian.
 Due to the covid19 pandemic, McGill University banned non-essential travels for a few months, and my collaboration turned to virtual.
 I am very pleased to have this opportunity.